Receivables workflow software for the full weekly cycle.

 Planned billing import

-Bring in future billing pipeline so the forecast does not rely only on what is already open today.
+Bring in future billing so the forecast does not rely only on invoices that are already open.

-Keys records by contract ID and contract line number
+Keys records by contract and line-level identifiers

 Updates active planned rows and retires missing rows